-12. External Auditors
+13. External Auditors

-The Annual General Assembly held on March 2019, appointed "Deloitte" as Al Meera's external auditor for Year 2019 based upon recommendations of the Audit Committee and Board of Directors, to provide half-yearly reviews and year-end audits.
+In the Annual General Assembly the Board of Directors will be recommending the extension of the contract of the existing external auditors as Al Meera's external auditor for Year 2021 based upon recommendations of the Audit Committee and Board of Directors, to provide half-yearly review and year-end audit.